CognitiveNeuroLab/resting-state-analysis-pipeline-microstates-frequency/README.md

 #### J_Microstates_all

 The second script will backfit the mictrostates on the individual EEGs (since now you know how many microstates you want).
 Giving both plots per subject and adds data to the EEG structure to do stats on.
+We select the imporant data of each participant (participant ID, amount of microstates, GFP, Occurence, Duration, Coverage and GEV) and save this in an excel file per group and whether it's eyes open or eyes closed.

 #### Extra functions